 • Study keyword metrics – Volume, competition, trends, and seasonality all help determine viability.

-• Save keywords – Shortlist ones to target and optimize for.
+• Save keywords – Shortlist ones to target and optimise for.
 Export for PPC campaigns.

 • Identify negatives – Exclude irrelevant or poor-performing keywords using the negative match option.